LegStahl/data_engineering_proj/README.md

 # DATA_ENGINEERING_PROJ
+## DATA DESCRIPTION
+DATA is list of crimes which were comitted in New-York from 2020 till present.
 ## CONFIGURING
 In this project manager miniconda is used.
 File requirements.txt contains all required components to run program.